Free Tour Madrid

 Plaza de Cervantes

-Museo Arqueológico Regional
+Museo Arqueológico Regional (exterior)

-Universidad Cisneriana
+Universidad Cisneriana (exterior)

-Casa natal de Cervantes
+Casa natal de Cervantes (exterior)

 On this free tour of Alcalá de Henares, we will walk through the historic center, a World Heritage Site, and you will discover the most emblematic places of the Cervantine city with excellent local guides.